nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 #### Locating persons by name or contact number : `find`
+Finds the names of persons that match the given keywords, or phone numbers of persons that start with any of the given keywords (in digits).

-Finds persons whose names match any of the given keywords, or phone numbers start with any of the given keywords (in digits).
+Finds persons whose names match any of the given keywords, or persons whose phone numbers start with any of the given keywords (in digits).

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 The People Panel will show a `FILTERED` indicator to inform you that the list has been filtered.